-Fortran equivalents for both the properties and generic interfaces, described above, has been added by Scot Breitenfeld of the HDF5 group.
-The code that implements the Fortran interfaces is in the file H5Zzfp_props_f.F90.
-An example of its use is in test/test rw fortran.F90.
+A Fortran interface based on the properties interface, described above, has been added by Scot Breitenfeld of the HDF5 group.
+The code that implements the Fortran interface is in the file H5Zzfp_props_f.F90.
+An example of its use is in test/test_rw_fortran.F90.
+The properties interface is the only interface available for Fortran callers.